-(h) Employees promoted to a higher classification shall be given a trial period of sixty five (65) worked shifts, which period may be extended or reduced by agreement with the Union.
-During such trial period an employee shall receive at least the minimum next higher than the classification from which advanced.
-During the initial four weeks of such trial period the employee may elect to return to the classification from which advanced.

-The Employer may, with mutual agreement, return the employee to the classification from which he or she advanced during the initial four weeks of such trial period.
+(e) Employees promoted to a higher classification shall be given a trial period of up to two (2) months, which period may be extended by agreement with the Union.
+During such trial period an employee shall receive at least the minimum next higher rate than the classification from which advanced.
+During the initial four weeks of such trial period, the employee may elect to return to the classification from which advanced.
+The Employer may return the employee to the classification from which he or she advanced during the initial four weeks of such trial period.